Rules of the Ride

 Please make sure that you keep looking around as you ride as there will be signs at various points along the route to inform you about where you are and what is ahead of you further up the road.
 Caution signs will be in place for narrow sections, steep descents, uneven surfaces and sharp corners.

-Look out for Rider Safety Captains Marshals will also be in position to indicate hazards and provide you with a warning in certain potentially dangerous locations, so please heed these warnings.
+Continental Tyres Rider Safety Captains will also be in position to indicate hazards and provide you with a warning in certain potentially dangerous locations, so please heed these warnings.
 Please do watch out for uneven road surfaces as these are a key hazard along any sportive route.

 To ensure you’re aware of your surroundings, please do not wear music headphones.
 Do not take or make mobile phone calls while you’re riding, and do not take photos.